NATURALISTIC OBSERVATIONS

 3. Scenario: Researchers are interested in how teenagers use social media daily.
 They ask a group of teenagers to use their social media as they usually would, but with an app that tracks their usage patterns.

 4. Scenario: With the family's consent, researchers set up cameras in various rooms of a family’s house to understand how siblings interact at home.
-The researchers then observe and analyze the footage to study the siblings' behaviour.
+The researchers then observe and analyse the footage to study the siblings' behaviour.

 Question: Is this a structured or naturalistic observation?
 Explain your decision, considering ethical considerations, control over the research environment, and the potential awareness of being observed by family members.